 Note: there is the Test credentials button on the page; use it to make sure the specified credentials are correct.
 This test is performed on the host where IPHost Client runs so it won’t succeed for credentials defined elsewhere, such as those for another (remote) host.
 However it will work for domain credentials in case your machine can authenticate against that domain.

 Caution: If you change the default user account credentials, the changes will immediately affect all the named credentials sets that use the $AdminDomain or $AdminName or $AdminPassword variables.

 Windows credentials set consists of domain (or computer name for a standalone computer), username and password.
 You can either use variables $AdminDomain and $AdminName, or specify the values explicitly:

 Windows credentials are used for all WMI monitors including Traffic, for Windows Service monitor, for File and Disk Space monitors, and for Script or Program monitor:

 UNIX-like credentials set consists of username and password.
 Variables $AdminDomain and $AdminName can be used.

-SNMP credentials consist of SNMP protocol version: v1, v2c or v3, and community string for v1 and v2c protocols, or user name and password for v3 protocol.
+SNMP credentials consist of SNMP protocol version: v1, v2c or v3, and community string for v1 and v2c protocols, or user name, password and encryption key for v3 protocol.
 By default, v2c protocol and community string ‘public’ is used:

 Community String is an SNMP community string; many systems use the string public as the default value.
 This parameter is only used by SNMP v1 and v2c monitors.